KSSB is known for its signature events. Families, students and educators look forward to each of these unique events.

 Twice a year, the KSSB campus is open to high school students from around the state to provide opportunities to learn skills in the expanded core curriculum.
 This is a very popular event and students look forward to attending in order to see old friends, meet new ones while developing and practicing a variety of skills.
 Use the link to view the information on the Boys and Girls Weekend page.

 Each summer KSSB offers summer program that put an emphasis on the unique expanded core curriculum designed for students who are blind or who have a visual impairment.
 Students look forward to their opportunity each summer to attend the programs offered on the KSSB campus or Hays Kansas.
 Use the link to read more about these programs on the Extended School Year page.

 The KC Blind All Stars sponsors an event each fall walk and track meet to celebrate student achievement.
 Proceeds from the Walk go to the KCBlind All Stars to support activities at KSSB.
 Use this link to learn more about the Annual All Star Walk.
 Click on the following link to learn about the mission of the KC Blind All Stars.

 Through an AT Club, collaboration with Apple and Microsoft TEALS offers students the opportunity to learn about assistive technology, coding, computer science and robotics.
-Follow this link to obtain information about regular activities with a focus on STEAM.
+Follow this link to obtain information about regular activities with a focus on STEM.